 Perhaps one of the saddest and most discouraging elements in this whole mess is that God, who never lies, gives enough information in this Book to show that even though mankind has occasional misgivings about the way things are in what we see and hear, mankind—every one of us—has nonetheless wanted Satan's way.
 "All have sinned and have come short of the glory of God."

-In the early parts of 2005 I was continuing through a series of sermons on Gnosticism.
+In the early parts of 2004, I was continuing through a series of sermons on Gnosticism ["Does Doctrine Really Matter?"].
 It was Gnostic teaching that stole the name of Christ and strongly encouraged "no works" lawlessness, challenging the unity of the early church with such strength that it succeeded in virtually submerging the true church from view.
 Gnostic teaching was absolutely heretical in terms of biblical truth, but it was so popular with the public that over a couple of centuries it became the visible church while stealing the name "Christian" in the process.

 Here is another consistent principle to help one evaluate what is presently happening in the United States.
 Romans 8:7 proclaims the truth that "the carnal mind is enmity against God; for it is not subject to the law of God, neither indeed can be."
 The carnal mind is at war with God.
 This is how the enmity shows up.

-Now with this natural bias against God as a backdrop to guide our thinking, when we observe something religious claiming to be from or representing God becoming popular with the public like Gnosticism did, you can be virtually certain that it is not true, and that it is not from God.
+With this natural bias against God as a backdrop to guide our thinking, when we observe something religious claiming to be from or representing God becoming popular with the public (like Gnosticism did), you can be virtually certain that it is not true, and that it is not from God.
 How can I say that so confidently?
-Turn to Luke 12, because once again the truth is simple.
-Jesus is the speaker.
+Turn to Luke 12, because once again the truth is simple:

 Luke 12:31-32 But rather seek you the kingdom of God; and all these things shall be added unto you.
 Fear not, little flock; [Jesus is speaking to the church.] for it is your Father's good pleasure to give you the kingdom.